 For the migratory land birds on the eastern flyway that survive Irma's winds and rains in Florida and continue their migration to the Caribbean and beyond, their problems are far from over.
 Numerous islands in the northern Caribbean were reduced to rubble when the hurricane, a Category 5 at the time, barreled over them.
 "Several migrants will use the Caribbean islands as a stepping stone stopover on their way to northern South America," says Barrow.
 But he adds, "Many other land bird migrants stop and winter in the Caribbean islands.
 They are going to be hit with reduced food resources during their fall migration in Florida and then again when they get to their wintering grounds."

-As with Hurricane Irma, Hurricane Harvey affected migratory land birds in two ways.
+As with other storms, Hurricane Harvey affected migratory land birds in two ways.
 The force of Harvey's winds stripped foliage and food resources — fruit and insects — from trees.
 But because Harvey was a slow-moving storm and doubled back over storm-ravaged areas, it produced extensive flooding that covered leaf litter used by foraging birds.

-"We know from our previous studies that most migrants, about 55 percent of the 70 or so migrant songbird species that we studied, a little over half of their primary foraging substrate is live foliage," says Barrow.
+"We know from our previous studies that most migrants, about 55 percent of the 70 or so migrant songbird species that we studied, a little over half of their primary foraging substrate is live foliage," Barrow said.
 "So, with the wind stripping away the foliage, epiphytes and vine tangles where they are searching for invertebrate food, there is going to be less food.

 Nutrition is important for the flight across the open Gulf, called the trans-Gulf migration, because it can be long.
-Depending on the route the birds take, their flights can cover as much as 500 to 600 miles and take 18 to 24 hours, says Buler.
-"There was a study done several years ago tracking gray catbirds and indigo buntings, and they tried to track hummingbirds and some other species," Buler adds.
+Depending on the route the birds take, their flights can cover as much as 500 to 600 miles and take 18 to 24 hours, Buler said.
+"There was a study done several years ago tracking gray catbirds and indigo buntings, and they tried to track hummingbirds and some other species," Buler said.
 "A gray catbird took nine hours.
 That was the fastest that one of the birds flew from Alabama to the Yucatan Peninsula in the fall."

-In the short term, Barrow says he and Buler know there will be some mortality from Harvey and Irma as well as harm caused by food reductions that may affect breeding next year.
+In the short term, the researchers said there will be some mortality from the latest hurricane as well as harm caused by food reductions that may affect breeding next year.
 But what they really fear with these increasingly intense storms is a shift in the habitat the birds have to adjust to over time.

-But Barrow wants homeowners to know there’s a way they can impact that shifting habitat, and he has a suggestion for that: Landscape with migrants in mind.
+But Barrow said homeowners can impact that shifting habitat by landscaping with migrants in mind.

-"From the 1900s, we have had an incredible recruitment of invasive species in wild and urban spaces," says Barrow, citing a proliferation of the Chinese tallow tree on the western Gulf and non-native species that have proliferated in Florida.
-Many of these invasive species do not supply the food base that natives do, either because they're new, the insects haven't found them or for other reasons.
+"From the 1900s, we have had an incredible recruitment of invasive species in wild and urban spaces," said Barrow, citing a proliferation of the Chinese tallow tree on the western Gulf and non-native species that have proliferated in Florida.
+Many of these invasive species don't supply the food base that natives do, either because they're new, the insects haven't found them or for other reasons.
 In addition, invasive species like these disturb habitats.